World Intellectual Property Organization: WIPO Development agenda

 In October 2004, WIPO agreed to adopt a proposal offered by Argentina and Brazil, the "Proposal for the Establishment of a Development Agenda for WIPO"—from the Geneva Declaration on the Future of the World Intellectual Property Organization.
 This proposal was well supported by developing countries.
 The agreed "WIPO Development Agenda" (composed of over 45 recommendations) was the culmination of a long process of transformation for the organization from one that had historically been primarily aimed at protecting the interests of rightholders, to one that has increasingly incorporated the interests of other stakeholders in the international intellectual property system as well as integrating into the broader corpus of international law on human rights, environment and economic cooperation.

 A number of civil society bodies have been working on a draft Access to Knowledge (A2K) treaty which they would like to see introduced.

 In 2009, WIPO started drafting future treaties on intellectual property and genetic resources, traditional knowledge and folklore in relation with indigenous peoples and local communities.

 In December 2011, WIPO published its first World Intellectual Property Report on the Changing Face of Innovation, the first such report of the new Office of the Chief Economist.
 WIPO is also a co-publisher of the Global Innovation Index.

 Recent events

+In 2016, WIPO initiated the High-Level Conference on Intellectual Property for BRI Countries.
+WIPO Director General Francis Gurry encouraged countries participating in the Belt and Road Initiative to use WIPO tools like its global IP services and databases and to join WIPO-administered IP treaties.

 In September 2020 China blocked the Wikimedia Foundation from observer status at WIPO citing the existence of a Wikimedia affiliate in Taiwan.
 According to the Chinese statement "there is reason to believe that this foundation has been carrying out political activities through its member organizations which could undermine the state's sovereignty and territorial integrity."
-China again rejected Wikimedia's bid, for the same reason, in October 2021.
+China again rejected Wikimedia's bid, for the same reason, in 2021, 2023, 2024, and 2025.

 WIPO, the World Health Organization (WHO) and the WTO launched on 11 April 2022 their new Trilateral COVID-19 Technical Assistance Platform.
 This new tool aims to help members and WTO accession candidates address their capacity building needs to respond to the COVID-19 pandemic.
 The Platform provides members and accession candidates with a single contact form which they can use to reach out to the trilateral organizations.